dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 ![](images/B06.svg)

+Finish the 1x6s using the Shou Sugi Ban technique.
+Install them 3/4" out from the doorway so it will match up with the rain screen later.

+### Wood Burning (Shou Sugi Ban)
-Wearing proper attire, scorch the 1x6s using a *Propane Torch* attached to a *Propane Tank* until the surface begins to char.
+Wearing proper attire, using a *Propane Torch* attached to a *Propane Tank* until the surface begins to char.
 Avoid plastic or loose hanging clothing.
-Once cool, brush the soot off with a deck brush, you may want to wear a mask.
+Once cool, brush the soot off with a *Deck Brush*, you may want to wear a mask.
 Wash the remaining soot off with a *Handheld Sprayer* filled with water.
 Once dry, coat the wood with an oil (we used tung oil) using a rag (rip up an old towel) and protective gloves.
 Let the oil dry before installing.
-Install 3/4" out from the doorway so it will match up with the rain screen later.
-Hang up used rags to dry before throwing them away, rags soaked in tung oil can spontaneously combust.
+Hang up used rags outside to dry before throwing them away, rags soaked in tung oil can spontaneously combust.

+You can measure and precut the boards before burning & oiling them or you can cut them afterwards and use a *Butane Torch* loaded with *Butane* to touch up the exposed areas.

 [![](blueprints/B06.svg)](https://github.com/dangnelson/WATERBEAR-Shed/blob/master/02%20Wall%20Structure/blueprints/B06.pdf)